-The President appoints the Heads of Divisions, the Head of Business Support and Heads of the different staff and Group functions.
+The President appoints the Heads of Divisions and the Heads of Group Staff and Support functions.
 The Group's Chief Financial Officer is appointed in consultation with the Chairman of the Board.

 SEB's President and Chief Executive Officer (CEO) is Johan Torgeby.

-The President has three separate committees at his disposal for the purpose of managing the operations: the Group Executive Committee, the Asset and Liability Committee and the Group Risk Committee.
+The President has four separate committees at his disposal for the purpose of managing the operations: the Group Executive Committee, the Asset and Liability Committee, the Group Risk Committee and the Group Executive Sustainability Committee.

 Group Executive Committee